![]() | ![]() |

 Cephalaria

-leucantha (=Scabiosa leucantha L.) which finally reached a
+leucantha (=Scabiosa leucantha L.) which finally re

 |